Geometry and analysis of contact instantons and entanglement of Legendrian links I: Introduction

 {\bf Acknowledgement:} We would like to thank Bhupal and Sandon for patient explanation on the generating function techniques on the Legendrian spectral invariants and their applications at the time of ideas on the current research starting to form, which helped the author to appreciate differences between contact dynamics and symplectic Hamiltonian dynamics.
-We also thank Rui Wang for her collaboration in the very beginning of our study of contact instantons, and for helping us on the calculations given in Appendix \ref{subsec:canonical}.
+We also thank Rui Wang for her collaboration in the very beginning of our study of contact instantons.
+We also like to thank Dylan Cant for pointing out that the contact product $Q \times Q \times \R$ is not tame at both ends of $\{\eta > 0\}$ and $\{\eta < 0\}$ in \cite{oh:shelukhin-conjecture}.
+Finally, but not the least, I would like to express our sincere gratitude to the unknown referees for their hard work of pointing out a few mathematical errors, imprecise presentations of the previous version of the present article which we think much improves readability and exposition of the present version.

 {\bf Convention and Notations:}